-If you have an interest, contact me by using the secure contact form available on this website.
+If you have an interest, contact me by using the secure contact form on this website.

 While wandering through the expansive historic cemeteries of San Antonio from 2011 to 2013 (see slide show), the idea came to me.
 Why not develop a sophisticated, multi-faceted project to restore historic Texas cemeteries, create jobs, educate the public and invigorate the local economy, all the while saving water and beautifying these largely untended plots of land?

 - Use of water-saving native plants and create native plant (xeric) landscaping throughout, hiring native plant experts, gardeners and related contractors.
 Texas has water conservation issues and this could help educate citizens to the possibilities while reducing water usage in the cemeteries themselves.